kansal-tushar/Quiz_Game/README.md

 ## Usage

 - Log in using Firebase Authentication.
-- Take quizzes and view results.
+- Take the quiz and view results.
 - Log out from the quiz app.